 Applications should be completed during the regular listing period, January 1 through January 31, but may be timely filed through June 1.

-Applications received after June 1 are considered untimely & will not be counted for that year, instead they will be counted for the following year.
+Applications received after June 1 are considered untimely and will not be counted for that year, instead they will be counted for the following year.

 You can request an application by:

-Resident Disabled Veterans that meet the requirements below are eligible to obtain Lifetime Hunting & Fishing Licenses from the North Carolina Wildlife Resources Commission.
-These licenses are a one-time payment (with excecption of the Bear Management E-Stamp & Federal Duck Stamp which expire annually), but only remain valid so long as the Veteran remains rated as 50% or more disabled with the VA.
+Resident Disabled Veterans that meet the requirements below are eligible to obtain Lifetime Hunting and Fishing Licenses from the North Carolina Wildlife Resources Commission.
+These licenses are a one-time payment (with excecption of the Bear Management E-Stamp and Federal Duck Stamp which expire annually), but only remain valid so long as the Veteran remains rated as 50% or more disabled with the VA.

-To be eligible for the Lifetime Hunting & Fishing License the Veteran must meet all of the following requirements...
+To be eligible for the Lifetime Hunting and Fishing License the Veteran must meet all of the following requirements...